OCA/stock-logistics-barcode/stock_scanner/README.rst

 This module allows managing barcode readers with simple scenarios:

-- You can define a workfow for each object (stock picking, inventory, sale, etc)
+- You can define a workflow for each object (stock picking, inventory, sale, etc)
 - Works with all scanner hardware model (just SSH client required)

 Some demo/tutorial scenarios are available in the "demo" directory of the module.